murabus/murabus/content/post/2022-12-23-ehh-command-line-tool/index.markdown

 ![my-second-image](2.png)

 We can see that our command is now saved under the ``software'' category:

 ![my-third-image](3.png)
-To iluustrate the usage, we will update JabRef from version 5.7 to 5.8.
+To illustrate the usage, we will update JabRef from version 5.7 to 5.8.
 After downloading the .deb package, we go to downloads folder and call our command by ehh followed by the alias:

 ```
 ehh deb